visualopsholdings/nodes-web/README.md

 And then Ctrl+W and type "exists?" and then everywhere you see one change to "exist?" (no plural).

+The point is that you need to change the ruby method "exists?" to "exist?" in that ruby script.

 Now the rest will work.